dashton90/aws-study-guides/SAA-CO2/README.md

     * Managing the credentials used to connect to your instances.
     * Managing the guest operating system and software deployed to the guest operating system, including updates and security patches.
     * Configuring the IAM roles that are attached to the instance and the permissions associated with those roles.

+Auto Scaling
+==
+AWS Auto Scaling lets you build scaling plans that automate how groups of different resources respond to changes in demand.
+AWS Auto Scaling automatically creates all of the scaling policies and sets targets for you based on your preference.
+AWS Auto Scaling monitors your application and automatically adds or removes capacity from your resource groups in real-time as demands change.

+## EC2 Auto Scaling
+EC2 Auto Scaling helps you ensure that you have the correct number of EC2 instances available to handle the load for your application.

+EC2 Auto Scaling has three components:
+* _Auto Scaling groups_ are logical units used for scaling and management.
+When you create a group you define the maximum, minimum, and desired number of instances.
+* _Configuration templates_ provide the configurations that should be used when launching EC2 instances in the group.
+* _Scaling options_ describe the conditions under which EC2 instances will be spun up or down.

+### Auto Scaling Groups (ASGs)

+### Configuration Templates
+EC2 Auto Scaling can be configured with either _launch templates_ or _launch configurations_.
+* Launch configurations allow you to specify the AMI, instance type, key pair, security group(s), and a block device mapping of the instances in your ASG.
+* Each ASG can have only one launch configuration.
+* You can create a launch configuration from an existing EC2 instance.
+* Launch templates are similar to launch configurations in that it allows you to specify the parameters of EC2 instances in your ASG.
+* The major benefit of using a launch template over a launch configuration is that you can have multiple versions of a launch template.
+* Launch templates are the current generation of configuration templates, and should be used in favour of launch configurations.

+### Scaling Options
+AWS offers a number of ways to scale your groups:
+* Maintain current instance levels at all times
+    * Auto Scaling performs periodic health checks of the instances in your group.
+    * When an instance is unhealthy, Auto Scaling terminates the instance and launches a new one.
+* Scale manually
+    * You can change the size of an existing ASG manually at any time.
+    * You can update the desired capacity of the ASG, or update the instances that are attached to it.
+* Scheduled scaling:
+    * Scheduled scaling lets you scale when there are predictable load changes (for example, an end-of-week batch process that needs to complete).
+    * You can specify a recurring schedule (using cron), start, and end times for your action.
+* Dynamic scaling:
+    * Dynamic scaling allows you to scale your ASG in response to changing demand.
+    * A dynamic scaling policy instructs Amazon EC2 Auto Scaling to track a specific CloudWatch metric.
+    * For example, you can add more instances to an ASG when the average CPU usage of all instances is >50%.
+    * Dynamic auto-scaling offers three scaling policy types:
+        * Target tracking scaling: Increase or decrease the current capacity of the group based on a target value for a specific metric.
+        * Increase or decrease the current capacity of the group based on a set of scaling adjustments, known as step adjustments, that vary based on the size of the alarm breach.
+        * Simple scaling: Increase or decrease the current capacity of the group based on a single scaling adjustment.
+* Predictive scaling:
+    * Predictive scaling uses machine learning to predict capacity requirements based on historical data from CloudWatch.
+    * Predictive scaling is similar to dynamic scaling in that it scales your ASG based on demand.
+The key difference is that predictive scaling is proactive, and launches capacity in advance of forecasted load while dynamic scaling is reactive in nature.
+    * Predictive scaling is suitable for workloads which are recurring based on the day of the week and/or time of day.
+    * Predictive scaling needs at least 24 hours of historical data to start forecasting, but forecasts are more effective if historical data spans two weeks.

 Elastic Block Store (EBS)
 ==